NorskRegnesentral/skweak/README.md

 `skweak` (pronounced `/ski:k/`) is a Python-based software toolkit that provides a concrete solution to this problem using _weak supervision_. `skweak` is built around a very simple idea: Instead of annotating texts by hand, we define a set of _labelling functions_ to automatically label our documents, and then _aggregate_ their results to obtain a labelled version of your corpus.

 The labelling functions may take a variety of forms, such as domain-specific heuristics (like pattern-matching rules), gazetteers (based on dictionaries of possible entries), machine learning models, or even annotations from crowd-workers.
-The results of those labelling functions are then aggregated using a statistical model that automatically estimates the relative accuracy (and confusion matrices) of each labelling function by comparing their predictions with one another.
+The aggregation is done using a statistical model that automatically estimates the relative accuracy (and confusion matrices) of each labelling function by comparing their predictions with one another.

 `skweak` can be applied to both sequence labelling and text classification, and comes with a complete API that makes it possible to create, apply and aggregate labelling functions with just a few lines of code.
 Give it a try!